boolangery/d-rpc/README.md

-It use vibed as HTPP and TCP driver.
+It use vibed as HTTP and TCP driver.

+It also use [vibe.data.json](http://vibed.org/api/vibe.data.json/) for json serialization.

 Quick start with dub
 ----------------------